 - Install auto-completion.
 You know what auto-completion is, right?
 If not, suffice it to say, install it and you'll miss it when it's gone #meme.
 (Depending on how you installed Git, you may already have it.)

 - Set up some aliases.
 Use them to shorten common commands, correct oft-repeated typos, or make "macros" of sorts.
 Gitready.com recommends a good baseline of common ones, and Open Sourcery has some more advanced examples you won't regret trying.
 (I defy you to restrain a little smile the first time you run `

 - Add the current branch/state to your bash prompt.
 Slow the inexorable march to carpal tunnel syndrome and trade in a thousand `

 git status`-es for a glance at your command prompt.
-Follow Drush's configuration instructions for a twofer!
-(I use a slightly modified version.)
+Use Drush's example prompt for a twofer!

 - Enable git rerere.
 Your time is valuable—don't waste it resolving the same merge conflicts over and over.

 - Install IDE integration.
 Most modern IDE's have Git integration of some kind.
 Many come with it enabled out-of-the-box.
 Even if you still prefer to issue commands from the terminal like I do, it's very valuable to get change indicators in the code editor.
 (See PhpStorm, for example.)

 Look at You!